venkys-io/Code-Blogs/Hard/README.md

 public class MultiStringSearch {

-    // Function to perform multi-string search
+    /**
+     * Performs multi-string search.
+     *
+     * @param text The input text to search within.
+     * @param patterns List of patterns to search for in the text.
-    // Returns a list containing patterns found in the text
+     * @return List of patterns found in the text.
+     */
     public static List<String> multiStringSearch(String text, List<String> patterns) {
         List<String> result = new ArrayList<>();

-        // Iterate through each pattern
         for (String pattern : patterns) {
             // Use String.contains to check if the pattern is present in the text if (text.contains(pattern)) {